notofonts/noto-docs/src/descriptions/NotoSansCoptic.md

-Noto Sans Coptic is a unmodulated (“sans serif”) design for texts in the European _Coptic_ script.
+Noto Sans Coptic is an unmodulated (“sans serif”) design for texts in the European _Coptic_ script.
 It has multiple weights, contains 224 glyphs, 3 OpenType features, and supports 188 characters from 3 Unicode blocks.